-B. Stormwater Data Summary
+C. Stormwater Data Summary

-Provide a summary of all information used, including any lab results (if sampling was conducted) to assess the success of the SWMP at reducing the discharge of pollutants to the MEP.
-For example, did the MS4 conduct visual inspections, clean the inlets, look for illicit discharge, clean streets, look for flow during dry weather, etc.?
+Provide a summary of the results of information collected and analyzed during the reporting period, including monitoring data used to assess the success of the program at reducing the discharge of pollutants to the MEP.
+For example, did the MS4 conduct monitoring of stormwater quality, conduct visual inspections, clean the inlets, look for illicit discharges, ect...